 What to do if your baby is not interested in breastfeeding the first day

 - Skin-to-skin (you can’t do too much)

-- Massage his back, rub his cheeks, lips
+- Massage his back, rub his cheeks, lips and gums

 - Try hand-expressing some colostrum and rubbing it on your baby’s tongue or gums

 - Hands-down, the most effective way I have found to get a sleepy baby to breastfeed is the side-lying position with skin-to-skin.

 - Side-lying can be tricky with a newborn so get another set of hands to help you.
 A nurse, lactation consultant or midwife can help.
 She can show your partner how they can help with this position.